helloDolin/books/english_study/english_practice.md

 I'm still no closer to deciphering the code.
 I'll reserve a table for five.
 I'd be glad to lend a hand.
-In object-oriented programing,a subclass is derived from a superclass.
+In object-oriented programming,a subclass is derived from a superclass.
 The juice is too sweet;I think I'll dilute it with some water.
 You can exchange your currency at the airport.
 Over the years,he managed to accumulate a significant amount of wealth.
 The interceptor allows us to log all outgoing requests and incoming responses.
-In programing,a clamp function ensure a value stays within a given range.
+In programming,a clamp function ensure a value stays within a given range.
 There are only 5 cookies remaining in the jar.
 The workers are idle during the lunch break.
 The shock absorber in the car helps to smooth out the ride.
 The accident left him with a permanent scar on his arm.
+From her expression,I inferred that she was angry.
+I recommend the book to all my students.
+Your doctor will monitor your blood pressure.
+After Labor Day we start class.
+We can't afford to wait.
+Can we afford a new car?
+Her letters conflate past and present.
+She chose the present with loving care.
+The president is a good man.
+This was utterly beyond her comprehension.
+Why should he notice her car in particular?
+In the first week,the city police evicted 10 families.
+Each film gets a snappy 2-line summary.
+The area was covered in dense jungle.
+He stopped at the threshold of the bedroom.
+Overall,there were more losers than gainers.
+The instructions were very specific.
+Each patient has specific needs.
+His virtue is patience.